 - 150 g white chocolate chopped

 - Preheat the oven to 170 C (160 fan).
-Lightly grease and line the baking tin with baking paper.
+Lightly grease and line the baking tin with baking paper, leaving plenty of overhang.
 Set aside.

 - In a bowl of an electric mixer, mix the softened butter and both sugars until pale and fluffy, about 3 minutes.
 Add vanilla and eggs, one at a time, scraping the bowl well after each addition.
 Mix until combined, about 1- 2 minutes.